Summary

 Why Claude Uses More Tokens

-1Claude Token Philosophy
+Claude Token Philosophy

 More tokens = more context = more thorough.
 Claude prioritizes completeness over efficiency, which helps with complex refactoring but burns through limits faster.

-2Codex Token Philosophy
+Codex Token Philosophy

 Fewer tokens = faster completion = lower cost.
 Codex prioritizes efficiency, which means faster results but potentially less thorough coverage of edge cases.

-API Pricing Reality
+API Pricing Reality (Feb 2026)

-- Claude API: ~$0.015 per 1K tokens
+- Claude Opus 4.6 API: $5 input / $25 output per 1M tokens

 The Configuration Tax: Setup Time Reality

-- Open-source (Apache-2.0) with community contributions
+- Open-source (Apache-2.0) with 365 contributors

-Claude Code: Configuration is the Feature
+Claude Code: Configuration Is the Feature

 - CLAUDE.md file for project-specific instructions

-- Skills system for custom workflows
+- Hooks system for custom automation (worktree, teammate, task events)

 - MCP (Model Context Protocol) for tool integration